I’m always saying, “BUY LESS STUFF!” Why am I always saying this?

 - Because the cost of all that stuff doesn’t leave you much money for the green goods you really need like organic food.

 - During the holidays I tend to post at least a few green gift guide here and at other eco-friendly blogs of mine.

-- I have ads on this blog.
+- I have ads on my websites.

 - I share product reviews and post product suggestions.

 - I even own some more product minded blogs – although, while I like them, I tend to slack on them because I loose interest in stuff easily.

 Wow?
 Could I be more hypocritical?
 Really anyone could say, “What the flip Jennifer, if you’re so die-hard against having stuff, then why show all these products on this blog!?”

 I could go ad-free that’s true and I’ve considered it.
 However, I write for a living and am sadly lacking a sugar daddy.
 That means I alone support my son through my writing and ads bring in $ to my sites.
 Secondly I LOVE writing about green issues but again, because I have a son, I can’t do it for free, no matter how much I love it.